What is a panic attack?

 No – a panic attack and anxiety attack are not the same.
 Though it’s common for people who suffer from anxiety to experience panic attacks, the difference between a panic attack and an anxiety attack are the physical symptoms and the causes: during a panic attack, your body will experience extremely heightened physical symptoms, whereas in an anxiety attack, the symptoms are predominantly mental fears and thoughts, coupled with less severe physical symptoms – if at all (such as sweating, shortness of breath, and trembling)

-In addition, panic attacks are generally (but not always) prompted by specific events and stressors – such when entering an overwhelming social situation or thinking about an excess workload or class load that simply feels impossible.
+In addition, panic attacks are generally (but not always) prompted by specific events and stressors – such as when entering an overwhelming social situation or thinking about an excess workload or class load that simply feels impossible.
 The panic attack is triggered as a result of the body’s fight-or-flight response; the body is thinking it’s under physical duress and responds accordingly.

 What should I do when I am experiencing a panic attack?